 - Add a more experienced named riders

 1. Get Quotes 20-26 Days Before the Renewal

 Money Saving Expert recently did some investigation on how insurance quotes varied depending on how many days before the renewal date (full investigation can be found here).
 They found the sweet spot to get the lowest motorbike insurance price, is to run a motorcycle insurance compare 20-26 days before your renewal date.

-Insurance underwriters deem those who leave things like insurance to the last minute as being higher risk.
+Insurance underwriters deem those who leave things like insurance to the last minute as being at higher risk.
 Whereas before 26 days there are just fewer companies who will give a quote, thus fewer competitive quotes.
 It’s all about timing.

 2. Tweak your Occupation